parspeq/Vox-Populi/README.md

 - **Styling:** Tailwind CSS
 - **UI Components:** ShadCN UI
 - **Authentication:** Bcryptjs and jose for password hashing and session management.

+## Getting Started
+Review the documents in the docs folder to get started with Vox Populi.